 Where community transmission rates are high, it is more likely that HCW will be at risk of transmission from asymptomatic or minimally symptomatic individuals, both patients and co-workers, or themselves transmit infections acquired within the community to patients and co-workers.
 The impact of HCW infections goes beyond the potentially devastating consequence to an individual, to workforce depletion caused by quarantine and isolation of symptomatic health-care workers, and potential spread to patients.

-With ongoing suppression of virus transmission and eventual success in sustained absence (the timeframe being unclear at this time) of new cases in a community, the risk of a HCW encountering a patient who is infected and has the potential for COVID-19 transmission to others, is thought to be low.
+With suppression of virus transmission and eventual success in sustained absence (the timeframe being unclear at this time) of new cases in a community, the risk of a HCW encountering a patient who is infected and has the potential for COVID-19 transmission to others, is thought to be low.

 Guidance for PPE use will thus depend on the local context in terms of community prevalence and transmission, and other measures in place to contain transmission.
 These factors should be reviewed by EDs, infectious disease and infection control and prevention experts with jurisdictional guidance, to determine recommendations for PPE.